10 Tips for Holding a Successful Family Meeting + Mistakes to Avoid

 The formality of meeting as a family at a specific time seemed a bit much.
 And besides, when could we find the time to actually make it happen?

 5 proven reasons why its important to have family meetings

 After reading more about the benefits of family meetings, I finally moved forward.
 Now, every Friday evening our family has a quick meeting while we eat our dinner.

 Now that I’ve experienced family meetings, I recognize their value even more.
 The formality, consistency, and regularity of our meetings is actually a benefit.
 It’s a tool my husband and I can lean on and that our girls are learning from.

 Here’s what I discovered family meetings provide to both parents and kids:

-- An opportunity to connect and work as a team: Even if your family is already close, having a specific time each week to collectively talk about family events and issues creates a sense of teamwork that’s difficult to replicate when only a few family members talk.
+- An opportunity to connect and work as a team: Even if your family is already close, having a specific time each week to collectively talk about family events and difficult issues creates a sense of teamwork that’s difficult to replicate when only a few family members communicate.

 - A forum to develop and refine family rules and chores: Every family has rules, whether they’re spoken or unspoken.
 Family rules and assigned chores will feel less impositional to kids if they’re allowed to be involved in the process.

 - An opportunity to work through specific issues and problems: Trying to tackle issues between siblings or the family as a whole can be difficult to do in the heat of the moment.
 Having a specific time each week when everyone can problem-solve and compromise together often results in more lasting and equitable solutions.